Every Gifted Mind Deserves to Be Understood

 How long does the whole process take?

-From the first meeting to the final report, the full process typically takes 3 to 6 weeks.
-Timing depends on scheduling, the number of sessions needed, and how complex the referral is.
+From the first meeting to the final report, the full process typically takes 2-3 weeks.
+Timing depends on scheduling, the number of sessions needed (usually 1 or 2 testing sessions).
 If you’re applying to a specific program, it’s best to get in touch early so we can meet your deadline.

 Start With a Simple Conversation